-In this article, we will show you how to automatically trigger a custom event upon the completion of a Drafter questionnaire by a respondent.
+In this article, we will show you how to automatically trigger a custom event upon a respondent's completion of a form.

-There are many examples of possible ways of using the New Automation Builder Trigger: Drafter Questionnaire Completed.
+There are many possible ways of using the automation builder trigger "form is completed."

-For instance, the completion of a new hire questionnaire will trigger the creation of an employment contract in Contractbook and send a Slack message to notify relevant stakeholders about it.
+For instance, completing a new hire form can trigger the creation of an employment contract in Contractbook and send a Slack message to notify relevant stakeholders about it.

-As an example within this article, we will configure the completion of a loan agreement questionnaire that will trigger the creation of a new "Loan agreement" draft in Contractbook, including all the details filled in the questionnaire by the respondent.
+As an example within this article, we will configure the completion of a loan agreement form that will trigger the creation of a new "Loan agreement" draft in Contractbook, including all the details filled in the form by the respondent.